A Full Season of Tomato-Growing Information

 Check pots more often.
 Potted plants require more attention.
 They need watering more often than in-ground plantings, especially when they're in full sun in hot weather.
 Check tomatoes in pots every morning and evening in midsummer heat.

 A splitter attachment for your spigot can divert water to two (or more) hoses, while also controlling water pressure.

 Use shorter hoses, and more of them.
 Even if your home can supply water pressure over great distances, it's just too difficult to distribute water evenly with a hose longer than 100 feet.
 Plants at the end of the hose will get very little water; plants at the source will get swamped.

-Using a hose splitter can help you "throttle" the amount of pressure going into a hose line.
+Use a hose splitter.
+This can help you "throttle" the amount of pressure going into a hose line.
 The switches on the splitter control the pressure of water going in to each line.
 Lower pressure means the water will be spread evenly throughout the line.
 Using both splitter connections and two hoses in a bed can be very effective.

-Cover your hose with a light cover of mulch or straw; this can help with evaporation.
+Cover your hose.
+A light cover of mulch or straw can help with evaporation.
 Adding plants to the bed later in the season?
 Make sure you uncover your hose before digging.